aryan-sahu2/aryan-sahu2/README.md

 - 🧪 Launched 3 product iterations (from MVP to full job platform)
 - 🚶‍♂️ Talked to 100+ students and 50+ businesses for validation
-- 🛠 Built complete platform solo in 64 days — React, Node.js, MongoDB, Express
+- 🛠 Built complete platform solo in 64 days — React, Node.js, Postgres, Express
 - 🏆 Won People's Choice Award at RMIT Activator Showcase
 - 🤖 Now building an AI-powered assistant for student life (jobBot, cookBot, eventBot & more)